prjunnamed/prjcombine/docs/src/fpga.md

 # FPGA grids and interconnect

-This document describes the Project Combine model for FPGA tile grid structure and interconnect
+This document describes the Project Combine model for FPGA tile grid structure and interconnect.

 The provided databases include an *interconnect database* for each target, which describes tile types, wire types, wire connections, and other objects that can be found in the devices.
-An *expanded grid* structure describes how they are instantiated combined together within a given *device*.
-Both *interconnect database* and *expanded grid* are target-independent structures.
+An *expanded grid* structure describes how they are combined together within a given *device*.
+Both the *interconnect database* and the *expanded grid* are target-independent data structures.

-Project Combine provides per-target Rust crates that construct an *expanded device* given the *device*.
-The *expanded device* is a target-dependent structure that contains the *expanded grid* as one of its fields.
+Project Combine provides per-target Rust crates that expand a *device* structure into an *expanded device*.
+The *expanded device* is a target-specific structure that contains the *expanded grid* as one of its fields.

+Ideally, the target-specific sections of this documentation should describe how to perform this expansion process yourself.
+(TODO)

 ## The grid